by Doug Atkinson, Lone Star Region PCA

 PCA Sim Racing Steering Committee member Chip Witt has produced a terrific how-to video on accepting invites that will help tremendously.

-Contact the Steering Committee or post in the Discord Contact-SC channel.
+Contact the Steering Committee or post on the Discord Contact-SC channel.